Same-sex marriage in Denmark: Marriage statistics

-Same-sex marriage statistics in Denmark (excluding Greenland and the Faroe Islands) are shown in the table below.
+The number of same-sex marriages performed in Denmark (excluding Greenland and the Faroe Islands) is shown in the table below.
 In 2021, the majority of same-sex marriages (79%) were performed in a civil ceremony, while 21% took place in a religious ceremony in the Church of Denmark.
-1 marriage was performed in embassies or consulates outside of Denmark.
+One marriage was performed in an embassy or consulate outside of Denmark.